dthomsen116/Virt-Assistant/README.md

 ### Description

 I wanted to work to create a local virtual assistant that can help with daily tasks as well as exploring what is possible with this assistant.

+Use `pip install -r requirements.txt` for required packages